yuanqing/create-figma-plugin/docs/plugin-basics.md

 - Display a user interface in a modal in the Figma editor interface
 - Do anything that can be done in an `<iframe>` using HTML, CSS and JavaScript eg. making API calls over the network, requesting a file from the user, handling images, leveraging web technologies like `<canvas>`, and so on

-A Figma plugin cannot…
+### A Figma plugin cannot…

 - Access or modify Figma documents that are not currently open
 - Create or open a new or existing Figma document
-- Read or modify the name, ID, and URL of the currently-open Figma document
+- Read or modify the ID, name and URL of the currently-open Figma document
+  - **Exception:** Private plugins (plugins not published to Figma Community) can read the [`fileKey`](https://figma.com/plugin-docs/api/figma/#filekey) of the currently-open Figma document if the [`enablePrivatePluginApi`](#enableprivatepluginapi) configuration option is enabled
 - Read or modify the document’s users and their access permissions
 - Read or modify the document’s comments
 - Read or modify components and styles from a Team library
-- Run code in response to “granular” user actions in the Figma editor, eg. mouse events on the canvas
+- Run code in response to “granular” user actions in the Figma editor, eg. input events in the Figma UI, or mouse events on the canvas
 - Show more than one modal in the Figma editor interface; at most one plugin modal can be shown at a time
-- Run alongside other plugins; at most one plugin can be running at a given time
+- Run alongside other plugins; at most one plugin can be running at a time
 - Trigger other plugins
 - Trigger native Figma commands
 - Specify keyboard shortcuts for triggering its commands
 - Run while the user is in Presentation View
 - Run if the user only has View permissions for the currently-open document
-- Modify the Figma editor interface
+- Modify the native Figma editor UI